 Academic resources are any extracurricular support for your academic work.
-When researching a topic for a university assignment, academic sources are preferred over other types of sources.
-Academic sources must be published by a professional association such as the American Medical Association; by a university, for example, Oxford University Press; or by a recognized academic publisher.
-Academic journals: An academic journal publishes accredited research articles by academics or experts in a discipline.
+When it comes to researching a topic for a university assignment, academic sources are the preferred choice over other types of sources.
+These sources must be published by a professional association, such as the American Medical Association, a university, such as Oxford University Press, or a recognized academic publisher.
+Academic journals are one type of academic source that publishes accredited research articles written by academics or experts in a particular discipline.

 Additionally, Profs online dissertation tutors can provide invaluable guidance and support to help you make the most of your research.
 For academic courses and research project tasks, it is best to use reliable, accurate, and valid academic or professional resources.
 Sources such as newspaper articles, magazine articles, opinion articles, and websites are usually not considered academic sources, although there are some exceptions.
 While you can find free academic information online, you'll be missing out on key resources if you only use Google or GoogleScholar.
 Generally speaking, these types of resources are books and articles that have been reviewed before publication.